kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

         ```shell
         pvcreate /dev/sdb1
         ```
-     6. Create a new volume group that includes the physical volume that was created in step 6 above:
+     6. If any **ERRORS** occur when performing **steps 3-5** above try the following commands, then repeat **steps 3-5** again:
+        If the volume group name from step 7 below exist before creating the volume group name then remove it:
         ```shell
+        vgdisplay
+        vgremove -f vg-sql
+        ```
+     7. Create a new volume group that includes the new physical volume that was created in step 5 above:
+        ```shell
         vgcreate vg-sql /dev/sdb1
         ```
-     7. Create a logical volume that uses 100% of the free space available in new volume group:
+     8. Create a logical volume that uses 100% of the free space available in new volume group:
         ```shell
         lvcreate -n lv-sql --extents 100%FREE vg-sql
         ```
-     8. Create file system of type ext4 (4th extended journaling file system) on the new logical volume:
+     9. Create file system of type ext4 (4th extended journaling file system) on the new logical volume:
          ```shell
          mkfs.ext4 /dev/vg-sql/lv-sql
          ```
-        The volume group and logical volume can be viewed using the commands `vgdisplay` and `lvdisplay`
+        The volume group and logical volume can be viewed using the following commands:
-     9. Create a directory to mount the new file system:
         ```shell
+        vgdisplay
+        lvdisplay
+        ```
+     10. Create a directory to mount the new file system:
+         ```shell
          mkdir /mnt/sql-data
          ```
-     10. Type the command `blkid`, copy the UUID of the new file system, and edit the file system table configuration file using the command below:
+     11. Type the command `blkid`, copy the UUID of the new file system, and edit the file system table configuration file using the command below:
          ```shell
          nano /etc/fstab